yeslogic/prince-docs/docs/javascript.md

 It can be set to true by a script that runs after layout in the `oncomplete` handler (see [Event Handling](javascript.md#event-handling)) and checks for complex conditions, like overlapping content (see [The Box Tracking API](javascript.md#the-box-tracking-api) and the [Detecting Overflow](http://www.princexml.com/forum/topic/3603/detecting-overflow) sample) or some other user-defined issue that you want to trigger the fail-safe.

 For example, perhaps there should be only one page: you check the page count (see [Document Statistics](javascript.md#document-statistics)), and if it's greater than one, you log a warning and trigger the fail-safe to ensure that no PDF is generated.

+Prince also offers the possibility to register the function [`Prince.registerPostLayoutFunc(func)`](js-support.md#window.Prince.registerPostLayoutFunc), which is called after layout finished, similar to the current `oncomplete` event.
+If this function modifies the DOM, Prince will perform layout again on the updated document, once the function returns and before generating the PDF.

+A post layout function can register itself, or another post layout function, in order to repeat this process multiple times.
+By default the number of passes is limited to two, but this can be increased by using the [`--max-passes=N`](command-line.md#cl-max-passes) command-line option.
+For more details see [The "Two-Pass" Solution](cookbook.md#the-two-pass-solution).

 ### The PDF Object